Amrita Hospital, Kochi: Nurses' strike demanding wage hike

 In December 2011, nurses at the Amrita Institute of Medical Sciences and Research Centre went on strike against the hospital management, demanding a wage hike.
 This was part of a series of statewide strikes by nurses throughout Kerala.
 The strike was called when leaders of the United Nurses' Association claimed that they were beaten by members of the hospital staff.
 Later, police was summoned to stop the protests, and they resorted to batons to disperse the protestors.
 Management claimed that the operations would not be affected even if the nurses continued their indefinite strike.
-They stated that hundreds of nursing graduates who were Amritanandamayi's devotees were waiting to server patients at the hospital.
-Finally a consensus was reached between the hospital management and the protestors, wherein the charges against the protestors would be withdrawn by the hospital management and their demand for wage hike would be considered.
+They stated that hundreds of nursing graduates who were Amritanandamayi's devotees were waiting to serve patients at the hospital.
+Finally, a consensus was reached between the hospital management and the protestors, wherein the charges against the protestors would be withdrawn by the hospital management and their demand for wage hike would be considered.

 Allegation of illegal drug trials

-In August 2012 Indiavision television channel reported that the Amrita Institute of Medical Sciences and Research Centre and many hospitals in Kerala were testing new drugs on patients selected through free medical camps.
+In August 2012, Indiavision television channel reported that the Amrita Institute of Medical Sciences and Research Centre and many hospitals in Kerala were testing new drugs on patients selected through free medical camps.
 Kerala minister for health, V. S. Sivakumar said the incident would be investigated.
 The accusations against the hospital were subsequently found to be false.

 Conversion therapy

-The hospital allegedly forced a trans woman to undergo conversion therapy, an unscientific and harmful practice banned in India by the National Medical Commission.
+The hospital allegedly forced a trans-woman to undergo conversion therapy, an unscientific and harmful practice banned in India by the National Medical Commission.